abeniben/CodeSight/README.md

 # CodeSight

 CodeSight is a web app platform for developers to share, review, and discuss code snippets.
 Built with React, Vite, and Supabase, it delivers secure user authentication, code submissions, reviews, likes, nested replies, and a responsive UI.
-Deployed at [codesight.vercel.app](https://codesight.vercel.app).

 ## Features